darin-ellis7/Supreme-Court-Analysis-App/README.md

 As described above, this is where any scraped article images go.
 Up until recently, images were titled based on the Image ID in the database - now, they are titled based on the Article ID they belong to (older images have not been renamed).

 ### Documentation (/docs/)
-A collection of text files and PDF manuals (basically, more detailed READMEs) on how to run and manage the application.
+A collection of text files and PDF manuals on how to run and manage the application.
+Basically, more detailed READMEs and developer notes.

 ### Install (/install/)
 Files relating to the installation and maintenance of the application, such as credentials and backup/cronjob shell scripts.
 Most of the files in this directory aren't uploaded to Github, as they have sensitive information.